Varicose veins

 Introducing VenaSeal™

 There is however a newer endothelial method of sealing large varicose veins, known as the VenaSeal™ procedure, which uses glue – rather than heat – to seal off the vein.
-We are the first private vascular surgery service in Scotland to introduce this procedure.
+We are one of the first private vascular surgery services in Scotland to introduce this procedure.
 Because there is no ‘burning’, this procedure requires less local anaesthetic injections, causes less bruising and swelling and most patients don’t even need to wear compression stockings following the treatment.
 It is therefore likely to become the new gold standard method over the coming years.

 Traditional surgical removal of varicose veins (ligation and stripping)